stridecolossus/JOVE/panama.md

 }
 ```

-A native type can also optionally be unmarshalled from native methods that have return values:
+A native type can also optionally be unmarshalled from a native method with a return value:

 ```java
 interface ReturnMapper<T, R> extends NativeMapper<T> {